Cursor vs Windsurf (Codeium) (NEW) Comparison

 • Explicit limitations, including context size or request quotas, are not stated in public materials here, so pilot measurement must establish baselines.

-Comparison across Cursor and Windsurf (Codeium) (NEW) converges on the same mechanical surfaces, consisting of chat for intent, inline completion for local acceleration, and apply edits for diff based refactoring.
+Comparison across Cursor and Windsurf (Codeium) (NEW) converges on the same mechanical surfaces: chat for intent, inline completion for local acceleration, and apply edits for diff based refactoring.
 Engineering teams should treat those surfaces as separate risk classes, because apply edits requires guardrails that completion does not.

 Decisioning between the tools hinges on whether you want an explicit agent layer, because agent planning changes the control plane requirements around confirmation steps, task scoping, and intermediate artifact logging.
 Public materials summarized here explicitly name Architect for Windsurf (Codeium) (NEW), while Cursor materials summarized here describe chat and edits without a named agent feature.